 The cooperation inside a cluster is vertically demonstrated by the cooperation between upstream suppliers and downstream clients, and horizontally revealed in the cooperation between complementary enterprises and the cooperation between competitive enterprises of the same kind.
 In the relations with suppliers, the sharing of profits can be realized by means of R&D outsourcing; or the orders can be increased to enhance the supplier's activeness in product and process innovations.
 Similarly, the cooperative relationship with clients is also of great significance, since clients are often the important sources of innovations.
 The close cooperation between clients and enterprises is one of fundamental elements and main channels for the continuous transmission of knowledge.
 Moreover, the cooperation between complementary enterprises is also very important.
-If there is no cooperation between complementary enterprises is the cooperation joined by competitive enterprises for their common interests, e.g. working out some regulations and rules, jointly following the market regulations and maintaining the normal order in the market, and jointly exploring the market, etc.
+If there is no cooperation between complementary enterprises is the cooperation betweent.
+The cooperation between complementary enterprises is the cooperation between their common interests, e.g. working out some regulations and rules, jointly following the market regulations and maintaining the normal order in the market, and jointly exploring the market, etc.